PritySingha/OIBSIP_webdev_task2_tribute_page/README.md

 - Structured layout with header, biography, and achievements
 - Semantic HTML tags for accessibility
 - Custom fonts and styling
-- Responsive image and text sections
+- Image and text sections
 - Clean and readable design

 ---